 Port forwarding with SSH/Putty

-March 27th, 2007 by Mark · 2 Comments
+March 27th, 2007 by Mark · 13 Comments

 I regularly exchange data between computers at University and home.
 To maintain security, I keep a firewall running on all machines, and “tunnel” through the firewall(s) using SSH - the secure shell.
 For example, I run a web server on my main machine for web application development, and do not wish this to be publicly […]

-Tags: Software · Open Source · Free
+Tags: Free · Open Source · Software

 How to use JabRef (BibTeX) with Microsoft Word 2003

-March 25th, 2007 by James · 103 Comments
+March 25th, 2007 by James · 264 Comments

 JabRef is one of the best reference managers available and provides a realistic alternative to Endnote, as well as being open-source & free.
 Unfortunately most users are not aware that JabRef (or any other BibTeX based reference manager) can easily be integrated for use with Microsoft Word.
-In this guide I will show you […]
+In this guide I will show you step-by-step […]

 Batch converting PDF to JPG/JPEG using free software

-March 21st, 2007 by Mark · 5 Comments
+March 21st, 2007 by Mark · 40 Comments

 It is often necessary to batch convert PDF documents and graphics into other formats.
 I explain how to do this using totally free software.
 Searching for PDF software using Google is fraught with difficulty — one ends up with endless links to commercial sites, who charge lots of money, mislead users into paying for software […]